lordpatman/LinkedInNET/README.md

 Motivation
 ------------

-Bring the .NET world a nice LinkedIn client library.
+Bring the .NET world a nice LinkedIn client library. + support both V1 and V2 APIs.

 Before you start - About LinkedIn API recent changes